hynek/svcs/README.md

 def create_app(config_filename):
     app = Flask(__name__)

-    app.config.from_pyfile(config_filename)
+    ...

     ##########################################################################
     # Set up the registry using Flask integration.
     app = svc_reg.flask.init_app(app)

     # Now, register a factory that calls `engine.connect()` if you ask for a
-    # Connections.
+    # `Connection`.
 Since we use yield inside of a context manager, the
     # connection gets cleaned up when the container is closed.
     # If you ask for a ping, it will run `SELECT 1` on a new connection and
     # clean up the connection behind itself.